alphaxio/decipher/README.md

 To decode the message, we take the key that was used to shuffle each block and simply reverse that shuffling process.
 The key tells us where each character was moved during encoding, so during decoding, we go through each block of the message and place each character back into the position it originally came from based on the key.
 For example, if the key says that the first letter was moved to position 2, then when decoding, we take the letter currently at position 0 in the encoded block and place it at position 2 in a new block.
 We repeat this for each character in the block using the same key.
 By doing this block by block, we gradually rebuild the original message in its correct order.

-Breakdown of Each Part
+Breakdown of the code
 1. let size = key.length
 Determines the size of each block based on the key.

-Every block in the message will have this many characters.

 2. let output = []
 This array collects all the decoded characters as we go through the message.

 3. Outer Loop for (let start = 0; start < message.length; start += size)
-Goes through the message in chunks or "blocks" of characters (e.g., 4 at a time).
+Goes through the message in chunks or "blocks" of characters (that is 4 at a time).

 start represents where the current block starts in the message.